Hotel Deals in Kansas City from $59

 Price by Week Day

-In Kansas City, hotel prices start at just over $100 on Monday and gradually increase throughout the week, peaking at around $250 on Thursday and Friday.
-Prices drop significantly during the weekend, particularly on Sunday.
+In Kansas City, hotel prices generally increase as the week progresses, starting at just over $100 on Monday and peaking on Friday at around $150.
+Prices drop noticeably over the weekend, especially on Sunday, which sees rates around $100.

 Price by Month

-In Kansas City, hotel prices exhibit significant variation across the months.
-The lowest prices are seen in January at just over $100, while December records the highest averages at around $450–$500.
-The busiest month also shows elevated pricing.
+In Kansas City, hotel prices fluctuate significantly throughout the year.
+The lowest average price occurs in January at just over $100, while December sees the highest rates, approaching around $450.
+The prices vary greatly across months.

 How far in advance should I book?